| INFORMATION for the CSASongwriting Retreat(FAQ, REVIEWS, and Registration info below)

 right at the retreat house.
 There is a wireless internet network in the

+buildings.
 12. Can I go walking along the

+lake and trails?
 Yes, you have free access to all 260 acres if you want to find some

+inspiration in nature.
+13. What if there is snow?
 Hopefully, by this time in Spring, we won't have any, but, it is possible.
 As long as the Camp makes the road accessible, we will

 hold the retreat, as we have indoor, winterized facilities.
 If the Camp